History Department, Yale University

 Health Activism in U.S. History

-Throughout the course, students will examine movements, figures, and tactics that have shaped health policy and practice.
+Throughout the course, students examine movements, figures, and tactics that have shaped health policy and practice.
 Themes include: the intersection of health and social justice; the role of government and policy in health care; the influence of social movements on health reform; and strategies for effective advocacy and activism.
-Students will engage with a variety of primary sources, including historical documents, speeches, art, and personal narratives.
+Students engage with a variety of primary sources, including historical documents, speeches, art, and personal narratives.